NateBaldwinDesign/dragoman/README.md

 Aggregate your web & mobile product suite into a consistent experience with universally translated design tokens.

 ## What is it?
-Aggregator is a starter toolkit for creating applications from a design-systems approach.
-Using JSON configuration files, Aggregator uses gulp to generate multi-platform assets for core design attributes.
+Aggregator is a starter toolkit for creating applications from a token-based design systems approach.
+Using gulp and JSON "tokens", Aggregator generates multi-platform assets for core design attributes.

 This allows you to aggregate disperate cross-platform applications to follow consistent design specifications.